-Our material cash requirements as of December 31, 2021, and any subsequent interim period, primarily include our capital expenditures, lease obligations and purchase obligations.
+Our material cash requirements as of December 31, 2022, and any subsequent interim period, primarily include our capital expenditures, lease obligations and purchase obligations.

 Our capital expenditures primarily consist of purchases of manufacturing equipment, computers and peripheral equipment, office furniture and equipment.
-Our capital expenditures were \$11.6 million in 2019, \$6.1 million in 2020 and \$9.4 million in 2021.
+Our capital expenditures were \$6.1 million in 2020, \$9.4 million in 2021 and \$10.5 million in 2022.
 We will continue to make capital expenditures to meet the expected growth of our business.

 Our lease obligations consist of the commitments under the lease agreements for offices and warehouses for our facilities worldwide, as well as car leases.
 Our facilities are leased under several lease agreements with various expiration dates.
-Our leasing expense were \$5.7 million in 2019, \$5.5 million in 2020 and \$5.0 million in 2021.
+Our leasing expenses were \$5.5 million in 2020, \$5.0 million in 2021 and \$4.5 million in 2022.

 Our purchase obligations consist primarily of commitments for our operating activities and working capital needs.
-Our operating expenses were \$89.5 million in 2019, \$83.2 million in 2020 and \$83.6 million in 2021.
-As of December 31, 2021, the Company has an outstanding inventory purchase orders with its suppliers in the amount of \$63,859.
+Our operating expenses were \$83.2 million in 2020, \$83.6 million in 2021 and \$91.7 million in 2022.
+As of December 31, 2022, the Company has an outstanding inventory purchase orders with its suppliers in the amount of \$18,162.